 Don’t think GDPR is going to impact you?
 Think again.
-You’re not insulated and you’re probably libel.
+You’re not insulated and you’re probably liable.
 But no worries, they’re not chasing you…YET.
 Be wary, California passed privacy laws in June of 2018, which have major implications!

 8) When was the last time we took inventory of our data?

 How ‘bout that dirty, messy, data?
 Everybody’s got dirty data.
 The cleanup in Row 4 may tell you that things don’t match.
 But the bigger problem is that you’re sending data out, to who knows where, via 3rd party sharing apps.
 That could be a problem.
 Investigate this.
 Rein it in.

 Architect Your Data